-- A. Ensure the security and accuracy of the members' permanent records and the collection of member and employer contributions from every governmental body employing a TFFR member. - B. Accordingly, the administrative means will be to: - 1.
-Retain member and employer documents applicable to the retirement program. - 2.
-Safeguard TFFR database files. - 3.
-Protect the confidential information contained in member and employer files. - 4.
-Collect the member and employer contributions from the employers based on retirement salary earned by the member. - Monitor the employer reporting process including the timely filing of information, consistency of month-to-month data, and changes in the employer payment plan models. - Review the individual member data, salary, and service credit for accuracy. - 7.
-Post and validate the data received from the employer to the individual member accounts. - 8.
+- A. Ensure the security and accuracy of the members' permanent records and the collection of member and business partner contributions from every governmental body employing a TFFR member. - B. Accordingly, the administrative means will be to: - 1.
+Retain member and business partner documents applicable to the retirement program. - 2.
+Safeguard TFFR files. - 3.
+Protect the confidential information contained in member and business partnerbusiness partner files. - 4.
+Collect the member and business partner contributions from the busines partners based on retirement salary earned by the member. - 5.
+Monitor the business partner reporting process including the timely filing of information, consistency of month-to-month data, and changes in the business partner payment plan models. - 6.
+Review the individual member data, salary, and service credit for accuracy. - 7.
+Post and validate the data received from the business partner to the individual member accounts. - 8.
 Provide annual statements to every member. - 9.
-Summarize the member data reported and notify the employers annually of the prior fiscal year information. - 10.
-Perform reviews to monitor whether individuals employed as "teachers" in North
+Summarize the member data reported and notify the business partners annually of the prior fiscal year information.

-Dakota school districts, political subdivisions, and state institutions are reported to TFFR in compliance with the North Dakota Century Code (NDCC).

-11. Provide publications and reporting instructions to employers on TFFR.
+- 10. Perform reviews to monitor whether individuals employed as "teachers" in North Dakota school districts, political subdivisions, and state institutions are reported to TFFR in compliance with the North Dakota Century Code (NDCC). - 11.
+Provide publications and reporting instructions to business partners on TFFR.

-Transfer member and employer contributions to the investment program in a timely manner.
-C. Monitoring (Method, Responsibility, Frequency)
+Transfer member and business partner contributions to the investment program in a timely manner.

-1. Internal Report
+- C. Monitoring (Method, Responsibility, Frequency) - 1.
+Internal Report - a.

-- a.
 Disclosure of compliance to the board from RIO's internal auditors. - b.
 Compliance for individual accounts is monitored through internal audits of staff compliance with state laws, rules, board policy, and procedures.